Monument record 0262302000 - BRILL

 Summary

-Historical records of a medieval and post-medieval pottery industry at Brill.
+Historical records and archaeological evidence of a medieval and post-medieval pottery industry at Brill.

 Protected Status/Designation